-7) Focused Monitoring (New): Focused Monitoring is a process used in general supervision for providing technical assistance to districts based on the data on the Performance Goals and Indicators for SWD.
+7) Focused Monitoring: Focused Monitoring is a process used in general supervision for providing technical assistance to districts based on the data on the Performance Goals and Indicators for SWD.
 For FY12 (2011-2012 school year) the State determined that the areas to provide Focus Monitoring for would be (a) increasing the performance of students with disabilities on statewide assessments when given appropriate accommodations and (b) increasing the percentage of students with disabilities who receive their instruction in the general education setting with appropriate supports and accommodations.
-The 2011 assessment data for all systems were reviewed and compared to systems with similar size populations of students with disabilities, and ranked within the similar size groups.
-Those systems with lower performance of students with disabilities in either reading or mathematics, within their respective size group, were selected for Focused Monitoring and provided with technical assistance.
+The 2011 assessment data for all systems were reviewed and compared to systems with similar size populations of students with disabilities in either reading or mathematics, within their respective size group, were selected for Focused Monitoring and provided with technical assistance.